outini/python-powerdns/README.md

 ### Python Unit-Tests

 Python unit-tests are available in the [tests] directory.
-Based on [unittests], those are run using `python -m unittests tests` or integrated in your IDE for development purposes.
+Based on [unittests], those are run using `coverage run -m unittest discover` or integrated in your IDE for development purposes.
+Those tests require a PDNS service to connect to (see _PowerDNS service_ section above).

 Those tests are very limited at the moment and will be improved in the future.